Flotomate/product_docs/source/patch-management/patch-notification.rst

 Patch Notifications
 *******************

-Flotomate provides six notifications out of the box related to Patch Management.
+Motadata provides six notifications out of the box related to Patch Management.
 These notifications are triggered by an event, and the user can decide the content and who receives them.